argonautproject/questionnaire/source/pages/_includes/example-aq-next2.md

         }
        ]
       },
-      //second group is question-answer pair added by client to be processed by the Server to determine the next question and the score
+      //second group is question-answer pair added by client to be processed by the Server to determine the next question {
-      {
         "linkId": "g2",
         "item": [